 Agarose gel electrophoresis is one of the most common electrophoresis techniques which is relatively simple and straightforward to perform but possesses great resolving power.
-The agarose gel consists of microscopic pores that act as a molecular sieve that separates molecules based upon the charge, size and shape.
+The agarose gel consists of microscopic pores that act as a molecular sieve that separates molecules based on the charge, size, and shape.

 Agarose gel electrophoresis is a powerful separation method frequently used to analyze DNA fragments generated by restriction enzymes, and it is a convenient analytical method for separating DNA fragments of varying sizes ranging from 100 bp to 25 kb.
 DNA fragments smaller than 100 bp are more effectively separated using polyacrylamide gel electrophoresis whereas pulse-field gel electrophoresis is used to separate DNA fragments larger than 25 kb.
 Agarose gel electrophoresis can also be used to separate other charged biomolecules such as RNA and proteins.

 The separation medium is a gel made from agarose.
 Agarose is isolated from the seaweed genera Gelidium and Gracilaria and consists of repeated agarobiose (L- and D-galactose) subunits.
 During gelation, agarose polymers associate non-covalently and form a network of bundles whose pore sizes determine a gel’s molecular sieving properties.
 In general, the higher the concentration of agarose, the smaller the pore size.

-To separate DNA using agarose gel electrophoresis, the DNA is loaded into pre-cast wells in the gel and a current applied.
+To separate DNA using agarose gel electrophoresis, the DNA is loaded into pre-cast wells in the gel and a current is applied.
 The phosphate backbone of the DNA (and RNA) molecule is negatively charged, therefore when placed in an electric field, DNA fragments will migrate to the positively charged anode.
 Because DNA has a uniform mass/charge ratio, DNA molecules are separated by size.

 The mobility of DNA molecules is inversely proportional to gel concentration.
 Higher percentage gels are sturdier and easier to handle but the mobility of molecules and staining will take longer because of the tighter matrix of the gel.
 The most common agarose gel concentration for separating dyes or DNA fragments is 0.8%.
 However, some experiments require agarose gels with a higher percentage, such as 1% or 1.5%.

 Size of DNA molecule